Maling Kutang: Plot

-Afraid that they will be caught, Syamsul and Yuyun begin trying various schemes to get rid of the bra.
-When they try to leave it in the woods, Sugeni (in his gorilla costume) follows them and tries to take it.
-However, two park rangers see him and – thinking he is a real gorilla – shoot him with tranquillisers.
-He stumbles through the woods and takes refuge in a truck, which is on the way to Syamsul and Yuyun's shop to deliver supplies.
-Bakrie (Ence Bagus), the driver, delivers the boxes and, unknowingly, the bra, to the store.
+Afraid they will be caught, Syamsul and Yuyun begin trying various schemes to dispose of the bra.
+When they attempt to leave it in the woods, Sugeni (in his gorilla costume) follows them and tries to take it.
+However, two park rangers see him and—thinking he is a real gorilla—shoot him with tranquillisers.
+He stumbles through the woods and takes refuge in a truck, which is on its way to Syamsul and Yuyun's shop to deliver supplies.
+Bakrie (Ence Bagus), the driver, delivers the boxes and, unknowingly, the bra to the shop.
 When Syamsul and Yuyun discover the bra, they are shocked.

-They then try to throw the bra in the sea, and bury it, but nothing works.
-Finally they burn it.
-Meanwhile, Sugeni – who has realised that he lost the bra again – meets a transvestite named Alfred, who directs him to a store in Blok M, where he discovers that the bra is in fact a rare model designed by Slamet Kartowardoyo.
-Sugeni buys a new one from the designer, but when he returns home he discovers that his grandmother has died.
+They then try to throw the bra into the sea and to bury it, but nothing works.
+Finally, they burn it.
+Meanwhile, Sugeni—who has realised that he has lost the bra again—meets a transvestite named Alfred, who directs him to a shop in Blok M, where he discovers that the bra is in fact a rare model designed by Slamet Kartowardoyo.
+Sugeni buys a new one from the designer, but upon returning home he discovers that his grandmother has died.
 Sugeni then throws away the bra, and it ends up at Syamsul and Yuyun's home.
 The couple are now bankrupt, and Bakrie finds the bra.
-When Ina sees him picking it up she calls the police, who are able to unravel the whole story.
-Syamsul, Yuyun, and Bakrie move elsewhere, where they become rich selling bras.
+When Ina sees him picking it up, she calls the police, who are able to unravel the entire story.
+Syamsul, Yuyun, and Bakrie move elsewhere, where they become wealthy selling bras.

-A year later, their old store has been occupied by a husband and wife (Andi Soraya and Epy Kusnandar).
-The couple has opened another grocery store.
+A year later, their former shop has been occupied by a husband and wife (Andi Soraya and Epy Kusnandar), who open another grocery shop.
 One night, as Alfred is passing, he wets himself in front of Ina's home and discards his panties there.
-When Ina tries to pick them up, the cycle starts again: the new neighbours think she is praying, and begin planning to steal the garment.
+When Ina tries to pick them up, the cycle begins again: the new neighbours believe she is praying and start planning to steal the garment.